 Your guide to rental bond refunds

-The Refund of rental bond form should be completed and sent to the Residential Tenancies Authority (RTA) when the tenancy has ended.
+TIPS FOR A SMOOTH BOND REFUND PROCESSA bond refund request should be completed and sent to the Residential Tenancies Authority (RTA) when a tenancy has ended.

 Disagreement over how a bond will be paid out is the most common form of dispute the RTA receives, accounting for more than half of all disputes.
 Listed below is important information and vital tips to help make the process straightforward for everyone involved.

-The quickest and easiest way to make the bond refund process run smoothly for everyone is for the tenant and property manager/owner to reach agreement about how the bond will be paid out.
-Property managers/owners and tenants should communicate early and often reach consensus.
+COMMUNICATE EARLY AND OFTENThe quickest and easiest way to make the bond refund process run smoothly for everyone is for the tenant and property manager/owner to reach agreement about how the bond will be paid out.
+Property managers/owners and tenants should communicate early and often to reach consensus.

 Early discussions may be around cleaning of the property, whether any repairs are required, and other paperwork and processes required by the property manager/owner.
 This can help reduce the risk of surprises or disputes when the time comes to refund the bond.

-Refer to the entry condition report and any other relevant documentation such as invoices to support your conversations.
+SHARE INFORMATION, PHOTOS AND INVOICES TO FACILITATE AGREEMENTRefer to the entry condition report and any other relevant documentation such as invoices or photos to support your conversations.

-These can occur when there is no agreement on how the bond should be paid, or when the bond refund application is not signed by all parties to the bond.
-A Refund of a rental bond only requires the signature of one person named on the bond record to begin the bond refund process, however, the RTA recommends all parties communicate and try to reach an agreement before making a claim on the bond.
+DISPUTED REFUNDSThese can occur when there is no agreement on how the bond should be paid, or when the bond refund form is not signed by all parties to the bond.
+In this situation, the RTA:

 - releases any undisputed amounts

-In addition, any claim on the bond should be substantiated with details of the claim (e.g. the reasons for making the claim) and the amount.
+IF MAKING A PARTIAL CLAIM, IT IS BEST PRACTICE TO RELEASE THE UNDISPUTED AMOUNT TO THE PARTY WHO IS OWED THE MONEYIn addition, any claim on the bond should be substantiated with details of the claim (e.g., the reasons for making the claim) and the amount.